pengzhanbo/vite-plugin-mock-dev-server/README.md

   **Type:** `string | string[]`

-  Configure custom matching rules for mock server.
+  Configure custom matching rules for the mock server.
 Any request path starting with the value of `prefix` will be proxied to the corresponding target.
 If the `prefix` value starts with ^, it will be recognized as a RegExp.

   > In general, `server.proxy` is sufficient to meet the needs.
 Adding this item is for compatibility with certain scenarios.